 Here are a few recent lidded boxes I made.
 I'm calling them "Gratitude Boxes" because inside is a small pad of paper and a tiny pencil for you to write down things you are grateful for during the month.
 Put the written papers in the box and let them marinate.
 At the end of the month, open your box and read through what you have written.
-You will feel special as you read all you are grateful for!
+Guaranteed to help you feel better after a crummy day!

 At a recent show, I had a customer ask me if I made pitchers.
 I have made teapots, but never any pitchers.
 So I put on my thinking cap and came up with a design.
 And found out that pitchers are a lot of fun to make!